-The tax rate assessed for the year ended September 30, 2018 to finance maintenance and operations of the County, and Road and Bridge were \$0.5605 per \$100 valuation.
+The tax rate assessed for the year ended September 30, 2019 to finance maintenance and operations of the County, and Road and Bridge were \$0.5605 per \$100 valuation.

 Property tax revenues are recorded as receivables and deferred revenue at the time the tax levy is billed.
-Revenues are recognized as the related property taxes are collected and are prorated between maintenance and debt service based on the rates adopted for the year of the levy.
-Allowances for uncollectible within funds are based upon historical experience in collecting property taxes.
+Revenues are recognized as the related property taxes are collected.
+Allowances for uncollectible taxes within funds are based upon historical experience in collecting property taxes.